jindongwang/transferlearning/code/ASR/Adapter/README.md

 # Adapter-based Cross-lingual ASR with EasyEspnet

+**NOTICE:** The latest code of Adapter has been moved to https://github.com/microsoft/NeuralSpeech/tree/master/AdapterASR for unified organization.
+Please refer to that repo.

+---

 This is a Adapter-based cross-lingual ASR implementation of our works [1, 2] built on top of [EasyEspnet](https://github.com/jindongwang/EasyEspnet).
 Please refer to it for the basic introduction, installation and usage.

 ## Run